Tokyo in May : Best Things to Do 2021

 from late April to early May is “Golden Week” in Japan, which is a long holiday period formed with multiple public holidays.
 The great thing about the Golden Week is that there will be a plenty of special events in town which you may be entertained.
 The downside of it is that it’ll be very crowded everywhere.
 If you are travelling during the Golden Week period, put that in your mind 🙂

-Check out the best Golden Week events in Tokyo from last year:
+Check out the best Golden Week events in Tokyo:

 2. Sanja Matsuri